wb14123/blog/jekyll/_posts/2025-08-13-Why-Consensus-Shortcuts-Fail.markdown

 Note how `get_revision_in_db`, `do_something` and `update_revision_in_db` happen in the same database transaction.
 Essentially, we are using another consistent system, the database, combined with the leader terms to make sure there is a single leader doing the operation.

-## High Available PostgreSQL Cluster
+## Highly Available PostgreSQL Cluster

 But what if we are implementing a distributed database system?
 There is no external database for us to depend on.
 For example, let's say we are implementing a highly available cluster for PostgreSQL.
 Is there a way to use an external Raft system like etcd to implement a PostgreSQL cluster so that it meets the properties we discussed in the section "Goal of the System"?